njvisionpower/mxnet-mtcnn-cpp/README.md

 This will make a big deviation.

-This project will make a clean environment when deploy the trained model with c++ mxnet.
+This project will solve the issue above and make the detect close to python version, thus can deploy the trained model with c++ mxnet.